OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-new-tenants.md

 hideInThisSectionHeader: true
 ---

-VetClinic has four customers; an internal customer used for development and testing, and three customers
+Vet Clinic has four customers; an internal customer used for development and testing, and three external customers

 - VetClinic Internal
 - Capital Animal Hospital